- Cultural Resource Centers

 Global Diversity Initiatives within the Division of student affairs at OSU are designed to provide leadership, administration, and management for institution-wide objectives related to global learning.
-The focus is on supporting underrepresented student populations; both domestic and international, through programs that fall within the purview of Diversity and Cultural Engagement (DCE).
+The focus is on supporting underrepresented student populations; both domestic and international, through educational and community-building programs.

 Dr. Amarah Khan serves as the subject matter expert on global diversity within the department and provides information, strategies and ideas on how best to enhance global learning, advance discourse related to global citizenship and international engagement efforts across the division.
 The aim is to align these efforts with institutional needs in such a manner that domestic minorities feel encouraged to expand their horizons globally while International students at OSU feel supported and integrated.

-Diversity & Cultural Engagement offers Global Diversity Initiatives for the campus community to help cultivate global citizenship through enhanced interaction and collaboration between domestic and international student groups.
-Working through a social justice lense, GDI develops programming to enhance student experience, wellbeing, community building and success for all minorities at OSU.
+Global Diversity Initiatives offers opportunities for the campus community to help cultivate global citizenship through enhanced interaction and collaboration between domestic and international student groups.
+Working through a social justice lens, GDI develops programming to enhance the student experience, wellbeing, community building and success for all students at OSU.

 Supported by the Global Beavers Team, we look for ways to cultivate a culturally competent, globally knowledgeable, inclusive and socially responsible student body.
 GDI currently offers the following initiatives: